 Vision problems start slowly and are usually painless.
 That’s why they can be hard to detect in aging eyes, even for an older adult themselves.

-But the earliest signs of vision problems are usually behavior changes.
+But the earliest signs of vision problems are usually behavioral changes.

-So if you notice your older adult acting differently, it might be a good time to get their vision and eye health checked by an eye doctor.
+If you notice your older adult acting differently, it might be a good time to have their vision and eye health checked by an eye doctor.

 For example, you might notice that your older adult avoids reading or is now sitting very close to the TV.